- Law Firm

 In many cases, the benefits provided by social security institutions abroad are not sufficient.
 Then the protection should be completed by complementary or substituting solutions.

-Working abroad brings with it numerous new risks that did not even exist before.
-The existing insurance cover should be updated.
+Working abroad is associated with numerous risks that did not even exist before.
+The existing insurance cover should be adapted.

-Damage that occurs abroad can be expensive.
-Prosecution is made more difficult by the distance.
+Damages arising abroad can be expensive.
+Prosecution is hampered because of the distance.

-If you work in another country, the right to tax is transferred to the place of employment, depending on the length of your stay and the rules governing your place of residence.
-Then the special features of a typically foreign national income tax law apply, which can change the amount of net disposable income.
+Working in another country, the right of taxation moves to the state of employment, depending on the duration of stay and the regulations of residence.
+Consequently, the unfamiliar specifities of the national income tax law apply, which can change the amount of net disposable income.
 A net salary determination is necessary.

-Due to more complex regulation mechanisms also at the international level, tax returns must be prepared both in the home country and abroad.
-This requires expert and local support that can be provided.
+Due to more complex regulation mechanisms also at the international level, tax returns are mandatory in the home country and abroad.
+This requires local expert support that can be provided.

-When returning to Germany, proof of proper taxation of income abroad is now required in many cases.
+When returning to Germany, proof of proper taxation of income abroad is presently required in many cases.

 An individual tax strategy can therefore be very useful.
-Especially as foreign tax systems can also provide for privileges.
+Especially as foreign tax systems can also provide benefits.

-Every state now controls its labour market.
+Every state controls its labour market these days.
 Working in another country requires a work permit.
-The issue of a work permit is linked to the submission of an application.
+The issuing of a work permit presupposes an application.
 The country-specific requirements must be met.
 Every state is entitled to expel people who do not have a work permit.
 This applies to all professions and ranks.

-In many cases, the special licensing requirements for accompanying family members are overlooked.
+In many cases, the special licensing requirements for accompanying family members escape notice.

 Entry formalities must be clarified in good time, they can be bureaucratic and critical.
 An expert handling is therefore recommended